 Andrew Wilner, MD, FAAN, FACP

-Currently, he is a neurologist, medical journalist, and medical advisor for Accordant Health Services Epilepsy Disease Management Program, Greensboro, NC.
-Dr. Wilner and colleagues from Accordant have published papers in Epilepsy and Behavior detailing the excess cost burden of epilepsy compared to controls and highlighted the problem and cost of comorbidities (Wilner et al. 2012, Wilner et al. 2014).
+Dr. Wilner has been a medical advisor for Accordant Health Services Epilepsy Disease Management Program, Greensboro, NC, for more than 15 years.
+Dr. Wilner and Accordant colleagues have published papers in Epilepsy and Behavior detailing the excess cost burden of epilepsy compared to controls and highlighted the problem of comorbidities (Wilner et al. 2012, 2014, 2016).

-Dr. Wilner has a lifelong interest in writing fiction and nonfiction, and writes for many medical and other publications.
 He received the American Academy of Neurology's Creative Expression of Human Values Award (2001), the American Academy of Neurology's Journalism Fellowship for Excellence in Medical/Health Reporting (2008), and is the author of two books on epilepsy; Epilepsy: 199 Answers, 3rd Edition, and Epilepsy in Clinical Practice.
 He was a Section Editor for the 3-volume Atlas of Epilepsies (Springer, 2010).
-His newest book, Bullets and Brains, a collection of over 100 essays on neurology, was published in 2013.
+His latest book, Bullets and Brains, a collection of over 100 essays on neurology, was published in 2013.

 Dr. Wilner volunteers as the medical director of Lingkod Timog, a nonprofit medical mission organization that delivers health care to rural areas of the Philippines.
 For more information, see www.drwilner.org and bulletsandbrains.net.